 About the process

-I read the manuscript, then send you a detailed editorial letter, usually 8 to 12 pages, covering structure, pacing, voice, and my sense of what the book wants to become.
-You'll also get a revision map, a practical document that turns the letter into a sequence you can follow.
+I read and reread the manuscript, then send you a detailed editorial letter, usually 8 to 12 pages.
+This letter covers structure, pacing, voice, and my sense of what the book wants to become.
+You'll also get a full revision map, a practical document that turns the letter into a sequence you can follow.
 Then we talk it through on a 45-minute call.

-$950 for manuscripts up to 80,000 words.
+$950 for manuscripts between 50-80,000 words.
 Longer books quoted.
-You'll have everything in hand within three weeks of sending the draft.
+You'll have everything in hand within two weeks of sending the draft.

 What is a manuscript assessment?

-It's the honest look that tells you whether the book needs a structural rethink, a focused revision pass, or lighter adjustments to the opening, the pacing, or the point of view.
+It's the professional review that tells you things like whether the book needs a structural rethink, a focused revision pass, or lighter adjustments to the opening, the pacing, or the point of view.
 Line-by-line editing is a fine thing, but that comes last.
-At this stage, it matters less how polished or correct anything is.
+At this stage, it matters less how polished anything is.

 How it works

-Send the first ten pages using the form below, with a note on genre and word count.
-I'll know from the sample whether I'm the right editor for this book, and my read on those pages will give you a sense of how I work.
-If it's a fit, I'll send dates and we go from there.
+Send me a few sample pages using the form below, with a note on genre and word count.
+I'll give you a free evaluation of your sample pages to give you a sense of how I work.

 After the assessment

-For many writers, a manuscript assessment and revision map is all they need.
-If you want to keep going, we can continue together with a full developmental edit, working through the revision side by side.
+For many writers, a manuscript assessment and revision map gives them all they need.
+If you want to go deeper, we can continue together with a full developmental edit.
 Book one within 60 days and the assessment fee credits toward it in full.

 "My novel was literally transformed in a day.
 I expected the block I had been feeling to go away, but I didn't expect the floodgates of creativity to open as they did."